Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Topic is not a recognizable or significant public problem
+Topic is not recognized as a significant public problem.

-Participants feel they cannot affect the agenda or rules of the CA (such as through committees)
+Assembly members feel they cannot affect the agenda or rules of the CA (such as through committees).

-unbalanced, or participants feel they are being “pushed” to a conclusion
+Assembly members feel they are being "pushed" to a conclusion.

-Participants are not prepared or actively involved in presenting their final report to government representatives
+Assembly members are not prepared or actively involved in presenting their final report to government representatives.

-Individuals gain skills, knowledge, & confidence to shape policy; they feel their input is consequential
+Individuals gain skills, knowledge, & confidence to shape policy; they feel their voice is consequential, their input is meaningful and participation matters.

 Mitigations

-Invest in Concierge Services including participant onboarding, orientation and on-going commu-nications in between sessions
+Invest in "Civic Concierge" (assembly member liaison) service including assembly member onboarding, orientation and on-going communications in between sessions.

-Include a specific learning session on government and policy reform
+Incorporate learning for assembly on government and policy reform.

-Include participants in committees for governance, oversight and cu-
+Include (present and former) assembly members in committees for governance, oversight and curation of evidence.

 SOCIETAL OUTCOMES